stefanbringuier/graph-pes/docs/source/index.rst

    This includes:

-   - a data pipeline for turning :class:`ase.Atoms` objects into :class:`~graph_pes.graphs.AtomicGraph` objects
+   - a data pipeline for turning :class:`ase.Atoms` objects into :class:`~graph_pes.AtomicGraph` objects
-   - a set of operations for common tasks on :class:`~graph_pes.graphs.AtomicGraph` objects, including edge-trimming, neighbour indexing and summations, and batching
+   - a set of operations for common tasks on :class:`~graph_pes.AtomicGraph` objects, including edge-trimming, neighbour indexing and summations, and batching
-   - a base class for all model of the potential energy surface (:class:`~graph_pes.core.GraphPESModel`) that automatically infers force and stress predictions if these are not provided by the model's implementation
+   - a base class for all model of the potential energy surface (:class:`~graph_pes.GraphPESModel`) that automatically infers force and stress predictions if these are not provided by the model's implementation
    - reference implementations of popular models, including :class:`~graph_pes.models.NequIP`, :class:`~graph_pes.models.PaiNN`, :class:`~graph_pes.models.MACE` and :class:`~graph_pes.models.TensorNet`
    - all written in vanilla ``PyTorch``, and 100% compatible with ``TorchScript`` compilation for use within LAMMPS